Plakaeze/Mitotic-event-detection-project-PCM/README.md

 - Features extraction from the area of interest
 - Features extraction from mother cell and daughter cell in telophase frame
 - Features extraction from cell moving.

+## Unit module running for features extraction process observation
+This section describe the unit runing procedure for this project.
+Each unit can provide the results of each process mentioned in the publication which include image preprocessing and segmentation, event tracking, and features extraction.